strophe/strophejs/README.md

 and [XEP 206](http://xmpp.org/extensions/xep-0206.html)) and WebSockets (draft-ietf-xmpp-websocket-00).

-It is primary purpose is to enable web-based, real-time XMPP applications that run in any browser.
+Its primary purpose is to enable web-based, real-time XMPP applications that run in any browser.

 The book [Professional XMPP Programming with JavaScript and jQuery](http://professionalxmpp.com)